EndometriosisHysterectomy and endometriosis

 LPSN appears to work best when combined with laparoscopic ablation of endometrial implants (conservative surgery).
 Stronger evidence is needed before these procedure can be recommended for women with chronic pelvic pain associated with endometriosis.
 Many insurance companies consider these procedures experimental and will not pay for them.

 Treating Infertility in Patients with Endometriosis

-For women with severe endometriosis who want to become pregnant, conservative surgery (typically laparoscopy) is the appropriate approach for restoring fertility.
-Hormonal therapies that treat endometriosis itself, such as GnRH agonist or progestins, generally do not help fertility.
+For women with severe endometriosis who want to become pregnant, conservative surgery (typically laparoscopy) is the appropriate approach for improving fertility.
+Hormonal therapies that treat endometriosis itself, such as GnRH agonist or progestins, generally do not help fertility, rather they actually prevent infertility.
 If surgery fails, fertility drugs and assisted reproductive technologies, such as in vitro fertilization, are options.
 Women with endometriosis who are trying to conceive should discuss all treatment options with a fertility specialist.

 The basic approach in hormonal treatments for endometriosis is to block production of female hormones (estrogen and progesterone) or to prevent ovulation.
 Hormonal drugs are used for pain relief only.
 They do not improve fertility rates and in some cases may delay conception.

 Specific hormonal drugs may have different effects for women with endometriosis: